 BFA is concerned with the health and safety of every student.
 We have a large Health Room for students who feel ill throughout the day, need a wound cared for, or need to take medicine during the school day.
-There is a dedicated Health Room staff member, Kelly Marie Paulson, and we also have a nurse consultant, Peggy Brown, on site about one day a week.
+There is a dedicated Health Room staff member, Kelley Marie Paulson, and we also have a nurse consultant, Peggy Brown, on site about one day a week.
 If you have concerns about your student’s health or if there is a change we need to be made aware of (concussion, broken bone, etc.), please contact the health room.

 Students Who Plan to Take Medicine at School